Creating Custom Roles in Guru

 Custom Roles in Guru give Admins the flexibility to define specific permission sets across objects like Collections, Pages, and Knowledge Agents.
 This feature enables more granular access control by allowing Admins to build and assign roles tailored to their organizationโs unique needs.

-Only Admins can create and manage Custom Roles.
+Access RequiredOnly Admins (or a relevant custom role) can create and manage Custom Roles.

 Best Practices